 Middleton is home to some of the area’s best cross-country ski and snowshoe trails.

 At Pleasant View Golf Course, trails are groomed for both skating and diagonal striding, Mondays and Fridays, weather permitting.
 Skiing hours are 8 a.m.–8 p.m.
 Always check in to ensure that trails are open, here.
-Try out one of the four loop trails, with varying degrees of difficulty, and lengths up to 2.5 miles.
 The trails are free to use and the clubhouse is available as a warming house on Sundays from 10 a.m.–4 p.m.
-Snowshoers and fatbikers are also welcome on designated trails (snow permitting) — and not permitted on ski trails.
-View their ski map here.
+Fat-tire bikers are also welcome on designated trails (snow permitting) — and not permitted on ski trails.
+Download a printable cross-country ski map here.

 Just a short drive from Middleton, Governor Nelson State Park is home to 8.4 miles of hiking trails that convert to easy to moderate cross-country ski trails in the winter.
 A day pass for a Wisconsin resident is just $8.